 If you have comments or complaints, you are welcome to contact our Customer Service by phone or email.
 For quick service, please have your customer information and other essential information at hand.
 If you submit your case by mail or letter, you are welcome to attach documents such as invoices, emails, letters or anything else you wish to invoke.

 If you have a claim for compensation, we would like that you submit it in writing.
 In the event of a complaint and compensation for damages, please use our form for compensation on the page for Documents and forms.
 We will receive your case and start an investigation.
 Then we will inform you of our position in the case.
 If you have suffered an injury, we also recommend that you contact your insurance company, so as not to lose any compensation.

-Bodies for external guidance and advice in case of a dispute
+Bodies for external advice in case of a dispute

 Perhaps you are not satisfied with our handling of your case?
 Then you can turn to the authorities and bodies below for advice or have the case tried by an external party.

 Allmänna Reklamationsnämnden (ARN) The National Board for Consumer Disputes The National Board for Consumer Disputes (ARN) is a public authority that can try disputes between consumers and business operators, without charging any costs.